 The look of the Baltic Blue pothos, with its fenestration (slits in the leaves) foliage and cascading vines, will make a classy addition to your indoor plant collection.
-Owning a Baltic Blue pothos couldn’t be easier; they love the normal household temperatures and enjoy drying out between watering.
+Owning a Baltic Blue pothos couldn’t be easier.
+They in fact love the normal household temperatures and enjoy drying out between watering.

-Horticulture has been my profession for the past 20 years, and following plant trends spark curiosity while increasing my ever-growing collection.
-I recently got hold of a Baltic Blue pothos to add to my indoor garden.
+Horticulture has been my profession for the past 20 years.
+Following plant trends spark curiosity while increasing my ever-growing collection.
+I consequently got hold of a Baltic Blue pothos to add to my indoor garden.
 I love the fenestrations that are similar to the monstera (Swiss cheese plant), plus it’s one of the lowest maintenance plants I own.

 Table of Contents